avizor/fibtest/readme.md

-Fibonacci as a service
+#Fibonacci as a service

+##Functionality:
+* GET with parameter n to get fib of n
+* Returns integer fib of n

+##Setup Instructions:
 * move the php files to webserver
-* GET with parameter n to get fib of n